cattle-ops/terraform-aws-gitlab-runner/README.md

     run_untagged       = "false"
     maximum_timeout    = "3600"
   }

   overrides = {
     name_iam_objects = "<region-specific-prefix>-gitlab-runner-iam"
   }

   cache_bucket_prefix = "<region-specific-prefix>"
 }
 ```

 ## Examples

 A few [examples](https://github.com/npalm/terraform-aws-gitlab-runner/tree/develop/examples/) are provided.
 Use the following steps to deploy.
 Ensure your AWS and Terraform environment is set up correctly.
 All commands below should be run from the `terraform-aws-gitlab-runner/examples/<example-dir>` directory.
+Don't forget to remove the runners manually from your Gitlab instance as soon as your are done.

 ### SSH keys